Code-Institute-Submissions/Visit-East-Cork/README.md

 - Mobile Wireframe PDF - <a href="https://drive.google.com/open?id=139CHAjLGGtWzUlTY-bNublwHJQya23ho" rel="noopener" target="_blank">mobile version in PDF</a>.
 - Desktop Wireframe PDF - <a href="https://drive.google.com/open?id=1ifq59VU_6UHgPFWvrcPonn4IZ5hT-syk" rel="noopener" target="_blank">desktop version in PDF</a>.

 The wireframe mockups gave me a basic idea of how best to lay out each individual element that I wanted to incorporate into the project and how that would impact and enhance the user experience.
-As the project progressed, how best placement of these elements became apparent.
+As the project progressed, how best to place each of these elements became apparent.

 ### 1.6 Surface
 A blue and white colour scheme was initially decided upon to give a clean and crisp image to the site, I decided to add a teal colour, particularly for buttons and hover elemenets early on in the project.
 I chose the Quicksand font from Google Fonts as it fit in with my intended design.
 A mixture of rounded borders and angled borders as well as shadowing appear on different elements throughout the site in order to improve visual appeal.